tsusanka/telegram-extractor/README.md

 # Telegram Extractor

 Few scripts to help to analyse the data stored in the official [Telegram Android app](https://github.com/DrKLO/Telegram).
 Written in Python 3.

 ## tgnet.dat extractor

-Extracts the `tgnet.dat` file that contains datacenter's IP addresses, master secrets and other.
+Extracts the `files/tgnet.dat` file that contains datacenter's IP addresses, master secrets and other.
 This script parses the tgnet.dat file and prints all the values to standard output.

 #### Usage

 `python tgnet-extractor.py <path>`

-- `<path>` path to the byte file you need to extract manually from the Telegram's sqlite database
+- `<path>` path to the `tgnet.dat` file you need to extract from a mobile phone manually, for example by using _adb_: `adb pull /data/data/org.telegram.messenger.beta`

 #### Example